New Expressive Works

 THe residency in brief

-- Each resident receives a maximum of 6 hours of rehearsal time per week (A total of 144 hours of rehearsal hours for the entire residency).
+• Each resident receives a maximum of 6 hours of rehearsal time per week.
 These will be divided into two 3-hour slots and mostly available between 8am and 6pm during the weekdays.
 Exceptions will be made on a case to case basis.

-- New Expressive Works is made up of two studios:- A large 2000-square foot studio which is also the performance space AND a smaller 750-square feet rehearsal studio.
-Depending on availability, both studios will have to be used for your residency period.
-While all good faith effort will be made to host residency hours in the big studio, N.E.W. cannot guarantee that every residency rehearsal hour will occur in the big studio.
+• New Expressive Works is made up of two studios:- A large 2000-square foot studio which is also the performance space AND a smaller 750-square feet rehearsal studio.
+Both studios will have to be used for your residency period as N.E.W. cannot guarantee that every residency rehearsal hour will occur in the big studio.
+ALL REGULAR RESIDENCY REHEARSALS (TWO 3-HOUR SESSIONS PER WEEK) NEED TO OCCUR BETWEEN 8AM AND 6PM MONDAY - FRIDAY.

 Some comments from past N.E.W.
 Residents